vp2437/signal-for-help-detection/README.md

 The training pipeline consists of:

-1. Using a publicly available hand gesture dataset.
+1. Collecting a publicly available dataset of Signal for Help and non-signal hand poses.
-2. Extracting normalized hand landmarks using MediaPipe.
+2. Extracting 21 hand landmarks using MediaPipe.
-3. Converting landmarks into feature vectors.
+3. Normalizing landmarks into feature vectors.
 4. Training a Random Forest classifier with Scikit-learn.
-5. Saving the trained model using Joblib for inference in the FastAPI backend.
+5. Saving the trained model for inference in the FastAPI backend.

 ---

 ## Invisible Connections: AI-Assisted Network Visualization

-Human trafficking often appears as isolated incidents, but behind every case exists a larger network of recruiters, brokers, transporters, employers, and enabling structures.
+Human trafficking is often hidden behind fragmented and disconnected observations.
+A single signal can represent only one part of a much larger system involving recruiters, transporters, brokers, employers, and other enabling actors.

-Our **Invisible Connections** visualization helps users explore these hidden relationships through an interactive network graph.
-Starting from a single distress signal, users progressively uncover the deeper layers of actors and systems involved in trafficking operations.

-### Features

-- Interactive network exploration using **React Flow**
-- Multi-stage visualization revealing increasingly complex trafficking structures
-- Dynamic node and edge expansion to expose hidden connections
-- AI-generated explanations for relationships between network actors
-- Real-time relationship analysis powered by an LLM (Ollama)

-### Technologies Used

-- React
-- React Flow
-- FastAPI
-- Python
-- Ollama

-### Impact

-This visualization transforms abstract trafficking networks into an interactive experience that is easier to understand and explore.
-By combining network visualization with AI-generated interpretation, it helps make invisible systems visible, supporting trafficking awareness through education, storytelling, and engagement.
+This visualization module transforms a detected Signal for Help event into an interactive exploration of these hidden structures.
+Users can expand and navigate a network graph that models possible relationships between actors, with AI generated explanations helping interpret how and why connections may exist.

+Rather than presenting isolated data points, the system reframes each detection as a starting point for understanding broader trafficking ecosystems, supporting awareness through visual analysis and contextual storytelling.

 ---